Official UK Government Partner

 Mechanisms are in place for learners to freely discuss any emotional/physical concerns, including external issues and we instil confidence In them that they will be heard and taken seriously.
 They know whom to address these to.

-Face to Face Tuition
+15. Face to Face Tuition

-We understand contextual safeguarding and recognise that vulnerable adults can be at risk of harm outside the home environment (in the community, at school etc).
+We understand contextual safeguarding and recognise that children and vulnerable adults can be at risk of harm outside the home environment (in the community, at school etc).
 Our practice puts measures in place to identify and minimise these risks.

 Before beginning tuition, Study Mind carries out detailed risk assessments to incorporate any safeguarding risks.